Master's Programme in Renewable Electricity Production

 Why this programme?

-Technical skills are important, but also soft skills.
+Technical skills are important, but also soft skills such as presentation technique and argumentation.
 Project management is also part of the programme.
-This will be very useful during your studies and for your professional career.
+These will be very useful during your studies and for your professional career.

 The programme leads to a Master of Science (120 credits) with Renewable Energy Production as the main field of study.